bahaidev/textbrowser/README.md

 1. Switch from IMF i18n to [intl-dom](https://github.com/brettz9/intl-dom) and
     as needed [i18nizeElement](https://github.com/brettz9/i18nizeElement)
+1. Simplify `languages.json` by using `Intl.DisplayNames` (`type: 'language'`)
+    to localize language names (and can avoid direction if [intl-locale-info proposal](https://github.com/tc39/proposal-intl-locale-info) is implemented); consider using with plugins so can, e.g., show language visibly into which a targeted content language field was translated
 1. Document and add screen-casts along with one for developers showing JSON format, metadata, and schemas); also use with shortcuts (including Bahá'í Library Online ones)